cabrerac/semi-automatic-literature-survey/README.md

 The retrieved metadata includes paper identifier (e.g., doi), publisher, publication date, title, url, and abstract.

-SaLS merges papers information from different repositories, and then applies customised syntactic and semantic filters (i.e., Lbl2Vec)[3] to reduce the search space of papers according to users' interests.
+SaLS merges papers information from different repositories, and then applies customised syntactic and semantic filters (i.e., semantic search)[3] to reduce the search space of papers according to users' interests.

 Once automatic filters are applied, the tool prompts the title and abstract of the paper in a centralised interface where users can decide if the paper should be included or not in the review (i.e., papers filtered by abstract).
 The URL of the papers that passed the filter by abstract is then prompted in the last filter, which requires the user to skim the full paper and decide if it is included or no.